MA EPHT - Atrazine

 What is the drinking water standard for atrazine?

-The EPA and Massachusetts Maximum Contaminant Level (MCL) is 0.003 milligrams per liter (mg/L).
+The EPA and Massachusetts Maximum Contaminant Level (MCL) for atrazine is 0.003 milligrams per liter (mg/L).

 What are the testing requirements for atrazine?

-In Massachusetts, all public water systems are initially required to test for atrazine for four consecutive quarters (every three months for one year) and repeat every three years.
-Based on the results, a public water system may change the testing frequency after approval by the Massachusetts Department of Environmental Protection (MassDEP).
+In Massachusetts, public water systems are required to test for atrazine for four consecutive quarters (every three months for a year) and repeat every three years.
+Based on the results, testing may occur less often with approval by MassDEP.